Home > TDS > TDS On Payments to NRIs Last Updated: Feb 20th 2023

 The above TDS rates are only Tax rates.
 Corresponding Education cess @ 4% and Surcharge @ 10%/15%/25% depending on the income should be deducted along with above tax rates

 In case of NRIs selling a property / apartment / flat / house / commercial land etc. with long term capital gains, attracts appropriate TDS rates based on the sale value.
+Such TDS need to be deducted by the buyer of such asset and release the rest of the payment.

 |< 50 Lakhs||50 Lakhs - 1 Crore||More than 1 Crores||1 - 2 Crores||2 to 5 Crores|